nuejs/nue/packages/www3/docs/global-design-system-guide.md

 │   │   ├── lib/
 │   │   └── data/
 │   ├── blog/
+│   ├── docs/
-│   └── docs/
+│   └── home/
 ├── acme.com/
 └── beta.org/
 ```

 The `@base` directory is a working site.
 Run `nue` from the project root and preview it at `localhost:4000`.
 The look and feel should be plain or "headless" since it's the foundation other sites build upon.
-Think of it as the raw core that is easy to extend with project-specific look and feel.
+Think of it as the raw core that is easy to extend with project-specific personality.

 ### The @shared directory

 The `@shared` directory contains code that all inheriting sites automatically receive.
 It has three main subdirectories:

-**`design/`** - CSS files that load automatically in all pages.
-This is your base styling layer that sites inherit by default.
+**`design/`** - CSS files that load automatically on all pages.
+This is your base styling layer that every site inherits by default.

-**`lib/`** - Optional components, effects, and scripts that sites opt into using the `include` configuration.
+**`lib/`** - Optional components, effects, and scripts.
+Sites choose what they need from here.

-**`data/`** - YAML, JSON, dynamic, and fetched data that templates have access during server-side rendering.
+**`data/`** - YAML and JSON files that provide template data during server-side rendering.

-This separation lets you control what's automatic versus what's optional.
-Base typography and layout go in `design/` because every site needs them.
-Specialized chart components or animation effects go in `lib/` because only some sites need them.
+This separation gives you control over what's universal versus what's optional.
+Base typography and layout belong in `design/` because every site needs them.
+Specialized chart components or animation effects belong in `lib/` because only some sites need them.

 ### Application directories